skulos/SaturnOS_Server/README.md

-# PointOS_Server
+# SaturnOS_Server
-PointOS_Server is a backup application developed to be backup system for the PointOS application.
+SaturnOS_Server is a backup application developed to be backup system for the SaturnOS application.